Shad02w/use-build/README.md

-# vite-plugin-use-build
+# use-build

-This vite plugin help you to evaluate export values of esm module at build time, also allow you to import the values at runtime
+use-build is a bundler plugin help you to move logic and run it at build time

 ## Usage